| The charade of education reform

 anything but intellectual confusion and academic failure.
 Yet, most parents and

+teachers accept that classroom as an absolute given.
 Naturally, that classroom is perfect for the progressive curriculum being taught:

 whole language, invented spelling, the new math, social studies.
 It is said that